pairing4good/java-learning-two/README.md

 - Mortgage Calculator
 - Code is very procedural.
 All in the main class
 - Try to pull out classes that you think should exist before watching the rest of this series

+## What classes do we need?
+- Each class should have a single responsibility
+- Talk through each method and discuss its responsibility